Tools

 Lucidchart

-Lucidchart is a cloud-based option that comprises collaborative work on diagramming with a friendly user interface.
-By using the product, you can develop diverse diagrams, including flow charts, organizational charts, and networking charts, and work on them simultaneously with other users.
-It allows integration with a lot of popular services like Google Drive or Microsoft Office, but the free version is only limited, and the more advanced options may be available with a subscription.
+Lucidchart is a cloud-based option that enables collaborative diagramming with a user-friendly interface.
+You can create various diagrams, including flowcharts, organizational charts, and networking charts, and work on them simultaneously with other users.
+It integrates with many popular services like Google Drive or Microsoft Office, but the free version is limited, and more advanced features require a subscription.

 • Real-time collaboration tools